clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 or simply use "localhost".

-You should create certificates for server, client agent, client cnciagent, client csr, and client netagent, saving each to a unique name.
+You should create certificates for server, client agent, client cnciagent, client controller, and client netagent, saving each to a unique name.
 The names, locations, and contents (eg: signer and role) of the certificates are very important.
 The rest of this topic will consistently use the following example file names: